Acts of Kindness–Do they transform lives?

 A friend of mine recently shared some blessings that he experienced.
+They were acts of kindness that we don’t see too often.
 Here is what he says:

 On two different occasions this Memorial Day weekend, God used stranger to bless my family and I in ways that can only be described as uncommon.